 PUBLIC SAFETY PLAN REQUIRED.
 Through the review and approval of a public safety plan, the Fire Marshal will assist sponsors, organizers, and operators of carnivals, fairs, festivals, and large outdoor public assemblages to make certain an adequate level of public safety is provided at these outdoor events, while ensuring compliance with the Fire Prevention Code.

 THREE STEP PROCESS.
-The following steps form the procedural framework for completing the public safety plan submittal/retrieval and for scheduling a fire marshal site inspection.
+The following steps form the procedural framework for completing the public safety plan and site layout submittal/retrieval and for scheduling a fire marshal site inspection.

 STEP 1 - SUBMIT REQUIRED PUBLIC SAFETY PLAN

-An application for public safety plan review and permit (i.e. FPCP) for each carnival, fair, festival, or large outdoor public assemblage shall be made via an Event/Gathering record submission for Outdoor Assembly by the responsible party.
-Applications may be created in PLUS.
+An application for public safety plan and site layout review for each carnival, fair, festival, or large outdoor public assemblage shall be made via an Event/Gathering record submission for Outdoor Assembly by the responsible party in PLUS at least 30 days prior to the event.